Master of Environmental Sciences (MES)

 Application deadlines refer to the deadline for a complete application to be submitted.
 Please plan to apply at least a week in advance of the application deadline, as it can take several days for applicants to obtain access to the online document submission system and upload all the necessary supporting documents.
 You may also wish to ensure your referees are aware of the deadline.
 Note that International students can only apply by February 1st.
 This is to ensure that you will have sufficient time to obtain a student visa between the time you are offered a position in the program and when the program starts.

-Please note that the MES program has Fall semester start intake only.
+Please note: The MES program has Fall semester start intake only.

 Based on 54 graduates from 2013-2017 found through an online search (out of a total of 85 MES students from those years), all were employed as follows: 17% found jobs in the academic sector, 22 % in the public sector and 59% in the private sector.
 In the academic sector, our students have jobs such as technical writer and report coordinator, field coordinator, lab assistant or PhD or BEd candidates.
 In the public sector, our recent graduates are employed in provincial and federal government ministries and agencies (e.g. Environment and Climate Change, Natural Resources and Forestry, Alberta Energy Regulator, Agriculture and Agri-food Canada, Fisheries and Oceans Canada) as well as Conservation Authorities in Ontario, a climate adaptation organization, hospital, and arboretum.
 In the private sector, our recent graduates have found jobs in a variety of environmental and engineering consulting firms as Environmental Scientists, Risk Assessors, Project Managers or Coordinators, Lab or Environmental Technicians, Quality Assurance/Quality Control Specialists, Hydrogeologist, Ecologist or (micro)biologist.